Last updated on September 4th, 2023

 Before investing in an Airbnb property, you must identify the ongoing expense you will have to keep your short-term rental running.
 Your expenses shouldn’t surpass your income and thus, you need to make the best investment decision when selecting your property.

-To do this, you need reliable STR software like Airbtics to guide you in finding the most profitable locations for your Airbnb business.
+To do this, you need reliable STR software like Airbtics to guide you in finding the best ROI rental markets for your Airbnb business.
 You can use the Airbtics Estimator to list down your expenses and calculate your revenue potential.
+For instance, let’s say you are thinking of setting up an Airbnb listing in the United Kingdom, then you should target cities with the highest Airbnb occupancy rates in the UK.

 The cost to run your Airbnb might be high but once you find the right property through Airbtics’ accurate market data and actionable analytics, you can generate an income that will make all your expenses worth it!